Harrison Begay: Early life and education

 Harrison Begay was born circa 15 November 1917, in Whitecone, Arizona.
 Begay's birth year has also been recorded as 1914.
 His parents were Black Rock and Zonnie/Ah-Hin Nil-bah and he had eight siblings.
 His mother belonged to the Red Forehead Clan, and his father was from the Zuñi Deer Clan.
 He grew up in a hogan, where he was raised tending goats and sheep.

 In 1934, he entered the Santa Fe Indian School to study art at the "Studio School" under Dorothy Dunn.
 His classmates included Gerald Nailor, Quincy Tahoma, and Andrew Tsihnahjinnie.
 Begay learned Dunn's characteristic "Studio Style" painting, a type of "Flatstyle".
 In her book American Indian Painting of the Southwest and Plains Areas, Dunn described Begay's work as "at once decorative and lifelike, his color clear in hue and even in value, his figures placid yet inwardly animated....
 [H]e seemed to be inexhaustibly resourceful in a quiet reticent way."
-Begay was one of the Studio School’s star students.
+Begay was one of the Studio School's star students.

-Begay served in the Works Progress Administration’s Federal Art Project during the Great Depression era between 1933–1943, painting murals.
+Begay served in the Works Progress Administration's Federal Art Project during the Great Depression era between 1933 and 1943, painting murals.
 His Federal Art Project work was once housed in the Gallup Arts Center (a WPA Arts Center), which was demolished and the collection was moved to the Octavia Fellin Public Library in Gallup, New Mexico.

 During his career, Begay worked in gouache, watercolor, sandpainting, silkscreen painting, and commercial illustration.
 Most of his works represent genre scenes of Diné (Navajo) life and of natural imagery.

 He was married in 1940 to Ramona Espinosa.
-From 1940–1941, Begay attended Black Mountain College in Black Mountain, North Carolina under a scholarship from the Indian Commission.
+From 1940 to 1941, Begay attended Black Mountain College in Black Mountain, North Carolina under a scholarship from the Indian Commission.
 The scholarship allowed him to study architecture for one year at the institution.
 After he continued studies at Phoenix Junior College.